-The immunity of this hearing instrument is a minimum of M4.
-The equipment performance measurements, categories and system classifications are based upon the best information available but cannot guarantee that all users will be satisfied.
+The immunity of this hearing instrument is M4.
+The equipment performance measurements, categories and system classifications are based upon the best information available but cannot quarantee that all users will be satisfied.

 The performance of individual hearing instruments may vary with individual cell phones.
-Therefore, please try this hearing instrument with your cell phone or, if you are purchasing a new phone, be sure to try it with your hearing instrument prior to your purchase.
+Therefore, please try this hearing instrument with your cell phone or, if you are purchasing a new phone, be sure to try it with your hearing instrument prior to purchase.
 For additional guidance, please ask your cell phone provider for the booklet entitled "Hearing Aid Compatibility with Digital Wireless Cell Phones."